VincentSit/libx265-android/x265/doc/reST/cli.rst

 	parameters are carried by the Buffering Period SEI messages and Picture Timing SEI messages providing timing information to the decoder.
 Default disabled

+.. option:: --hrd-concat, --no-hrd-concat

+    Set concantenation flag for the first keyframe in the HRD buffering period SEI.
+This is to signal the decoder if splicing is performed during bitstream generation.
+    Recommended to enable this option during chunked encoding, except for the first chunk.
+    Default disabled.

+.. option:: --dolby-vision-profile <integer|float>

+    Generate bitstreams confirming to the specified Dolby Vision profile, note that 0x7C01 makes RPU appear to be an unspecified NAL type in HEVC stream.
+If BL is backward compatible, Dolby Vision single layer VES will be equivalent to a backward compatible BL VES on legacy device as RPU will be ignored.

+    The value is specified as a float or as an integer with the profile times 10, for example profile 5 is specified as "5" or "5.0" or "50".

+    Currently only profile 5, profile 8.1 and profile 8.2 enabled, Default 0 (disabled)

+.. option:: --dolby-vision-rpu <filename>

+    File containing Dolby Vision RPU metadata.
+If given, x265's Dolby Vision metadata parser will fill the RPU field of input pictures with the metadata read from the file.
+The library will interleave access units with RPUs in the bitstream.
+Default NULL (disabled).

+    **CLI ONLY**

 .. option:: --info, --no-info